Skip to main content

 Bonfires / open fires

-Bonfires / open fires are not allowed in public places without a Fire Permit, these are issued by Fire and Emergency NZ.
-Beach permits will only be issued for Houghton Bay and Princess Bay beaches.
+Bonfires / open fires are not allowed in public places except for Houghton Bay and Princess Bay below the high tide mark.

-Park Rangers may permit an open fire in a public place for events and/or cultural reasons in accordance with the Wellington Consolidated Bylaw.
-Contact the Park Rangers at parkrangers@wcc.govt.nz.
+Park Rangers may authorise an open fire in other public places for events and/or cultural reasons in accordance with the Public Places Bylaw.
+To make a request, contact the Park Rangers at parkrangers@wcc.govt.nz.
+If the fire is authorised by the Park Rangers, you will still need to check the fire season status and apply for a permit from FENZ if one is required.

-Check it's alright - Fire service guide to fires
+For more information about fires and fire safety, visit Check it's alright - Fire service guide to fires.

 Fireworks sales